Your Cart is EmptyContinue Shopping

 Wondering about the difference between dandruff and dry scalp?
 Dandruff and Dry Scalp are similarly related,but there are some key differences.
 There are some overlapping characteristics and symptoms but have underlying differences and causes.
-Many people think that they don't have to treat their scalp, but taking care of the scalp is important to hair growth and overall hair health.
+Many people think that they don't have to treat their scalp, but taking care of the scalp is important to hair health and overall hair health.
 Understanding the differences between them will help you treat it and help you achieve your hair goals.
 To discover how to spot their different symptoms, causes, and how to properly care for your scalp, keep reading.

 What is Dry Scalp?